vilvakannanvelusamy/Desktop_App_Automation/README.md

 🎯 Built using Pywinauto for GUI automation

-🧪 Integrated with Pytest for test execution and assertions

-📊 Generates HTML test reports using pytest-html

 🔁 Supports both manual and data-driven testing

 🛠 Easy to extend for regression or smoke testing